 CLV Sports Betting Calculator

-Closing Line Value (CLV) measures how the odds at which you placed your bet compare to the final odds offered before an event starts.
+Closing Line Value measures how the odds at which a bet was placed compare to the final quoted prices offered immediately before an event begins.

 Closing Line Value Calculator